apantsiop/allages/README.md

 # Allages

+#### What Allages is?

+This gem was created to help maintain a changelog in a project.

+It can be used as a standalone utility for any kind of application or embedded as a gem in a RoR project.

+Allages generates a markdown changelog based on the keepachangelog.com format.

+"Allages" translates to "changes" in greek.

+#### So, why not use a simple markdown file?

 Keeping a changelog file for an application with many collaborators is hard due to conflicts that often occur.
 In order to avoid this messy situation, a directory based approach, with changes contained in their own file each, is a better alternative.
 No conflicts arise when merging feature/hotfix branches.
 Also, by using a simple script, one can generate a single CHANGELOG.md file by simply parsing the directory structure for entries.

-This gem was created to help maintain this changelog structure in a RoR project.

-The directory tree convention looks like this (sample):
+The directory tree convention that  looks like this (sample):

 ```
   changelogs